Learn to Develop, Lead and Support Agile Teams

 Will I be required to do assignments outside of the classroom for this program?

-Yes, there will be a final assignment due after the Agile Leadership course.
+Yes, there will be a final assignment due shortly after the II866 - Agile Leadership course.

 If I can’t make it to class one day, can I sit in on the next course to make up the time?

 No, unfortunately, we do not allow for auditing or sitting in on other offerings other than the one you register for.